The Power of Kefir: Why You Should Be Using It

 The benefits of exercise can improve the lives of everyone.
 However, for cancer patients and survivors, the treatments used often times leave them with digestion issues.
 This can make it extremely hard to consume products with dairy, including things like whey protein that includes lactose.
 The good news is, those who suffer from lactose intolerances are generally able to tolerate kefir.

-Some research is even touting it as being able to protect the body against certain forms of cancer.
+Some research is even touting kefir as being able to protect the body against certain forms of cancer (similar to that of exercise).
 This can be especially important not only for those who already went through treatment, but also for the general public who are looking to be proactive and preventative.

 Researchers came up with a beverage that they tested on 52 cancer survivors post-workout to see how their body reacted and if they could manage drinking the beverage containing kefir.
 The beverage also included things such as fruit, natural sweeteners, and other natural ingredients to aid in post-workout recovery without the use of something such as whey protein.
 The participants were not initially told what all was in the beverage until after they first tasted the product.